Customer Service

 For starters, you can enable the pre-chat form for collecting basic facts like names, email addresses, and phone numbers.
 It’s also possible to transfer custom attributes that will automatically appear in your support tool’s dashboard.

-7. Activate push notifications
+6. Activate push notifications

 Just make sure to not overdo it.
 People may find your short memos irritating if you abuse this channel with insignificant nonsense.

-The bottom line is: If you aren’t communicating vital or interesting information, don’t text or ping your user at all.
+The bottom line is: If you aren’t communicating vital or interesting information, don’t text or ping your user at all. – Fastcompany

-8. Send email follow-ups
+7. Send email follow-ups

 Wait, didn’t you just say that mobile app customer support should only happen inside an app?

-With emails being one of the most popular channels, email follow-ups will allow you to keep in touch with your customers even after they leave your live chat.
+With emails being one of the most popular channels, email follow-ups will allow you to keep in touch with your clients even after they leave your live chat.
 With HelpCrunch, it’s even possible to resend chat messages via email automatically if they stay unseen for a certain period of time.

-9. Track customer support metrics
+8. Track support metrics

-Mobile app support is not that different from classic customer service in terms of metrics.
-If you want to know how your support team is handling customers’ requests, there are some must-have metrics that you need to track:
+Mobile app support is not that different from classic service in terms of metrics.
+If you want to know how your support team is handling requests, there are some must-have metrics that you need to track:

 • Total volume.
 This metric shows how many support requests you get over a certain period of time

 • Average resolution time.
-While first response is crucial for keeping users engaged, you must aim at resolving issues as fast as possible.
+While the first response is crucial for keeping users engaged, you must aim at resolving issues as fast as possible.

 10. Collect feedback and positive reviews

-Mobile app owners have been using in-app surveys and review prompts for collecting customer feedback for years now.
+Mobile app owners have been using in-app surveys and review prompts for collecting client feedback for years now.
 They’ve proven to be quite effective for this purpose.
 However, there’s always the question of the right timing with such popups.
 How do you engage with your users without interrupting their in-app experience?

 Five-star mobile support is the answer.
 There’s no better time or place to collect feedback than during a practical conversation.
 Support agents are the best people to provide your business with invaluable insights into your users’ behavior, their success, and mishaps.

 So, there’s no harm in occasionally asking users to write a few nice words on AppStore or Google Store after you’ve provided excellent support.
-That’s a surefire way to spread the word about your mobile app.
+That’s a sure-fire way to spread the word about your mobile app.

 11. Address negative reviews

 Make sure you work with every grievance just as carefully as you do with your most loyal clients.
-For one thing, it’s important to comment on negative reviews with an apology and explanation on why the problem has occurred in the first place.
+For one thing, it’s important to comment on negative reviews with an apology and explanation of why the problem has occurred in the first place.

 If a person is open to dialogue, think of following up on them further and offering compensation for the inconvenience.
 It can be something like an account upgrade, access to advanced functionality, or cutting off all in-app ads.
 You’d be surprised, but such a proactive approach can turn your most malicious critics into loyal fans.

-12. Set up workflow automations
+12. Set up workflow automation

 Still doubting whether you can handle in-app support?
 Well, if canned responses, knowledge base integrations, and other technical enhancements didn’t persuade you, there’s one last reason left.